 - If you can’t make to you Rice in person, attend virtual info sessions and local events

 - Show knowledge of school through your essays.
-Mention specific classes or professors you’re interested in when you talk about the school.
+Mention specific classes or professors you’re interested in when you write about the school.

-- Get to know your territory manager, who is the person who will review your application and decide whether or not to advocate for you in admissions.
+- Get to know your admissions counselor, who is the person who will review your application and decide whether or not to advocate for you in admissions.

 How is Campus Life?

-Rice is ranked 5 in the nation for happiest students and 2 for best quality of life according to the Princeton review, which is really impressive for a top 20 school!
-There are 280+ student organizations and 14 Division I sports teams where you can find your community within the greater Rice community.
+There are 300+ student organizations and 14 varsity sports teams where you can find your community within the greater Rice community.
 Students live in the 11 residential colleges which are more than just dorms.
 In the residential colleges there are also clubs and organizations for students to participate in making for a very connected campus feel.